 At the time, Mark Carnegie wasn’t the only person who saw first-hand the ambition and determination that Molnar possessed.
 Molnar was spending days and nights in his little home office building up Ice.

 Just a few street corners away from him, a man named Anthony Eisen was spending his nights handling business matters for Guinness Peat Group as their Chief Investment Officer.
 Whenever he looked outside his office window, he’d notice the young Molnar pulling in long hours alongside him.

 Eventually, when he saw Molnar walking across the street, he simply approached him to figure out what he was working on.
-That little conversation first sparked a friendship between the 2 and would ultimately be the catalyst for launching Afterpay.
+That little conversation sparked a friendship between the two and would ultimately be the catalyst for launching Afterpay.

 Meanwhile, Australia did not possess any startup that was working on a similar solution, which essentially made it a wide-open playing field.
 Afterpay worked together with Touchcorp Limited, a provider of payment technology, to develop tools to process transactions and assess fraud.
 Touchcorp, as a result of its work, was granted a 33 percent stake in Afterpay.

 Another advantage that the team possessed early on was that it already had its first merchant partner signed up.
 Afterpay launched in early 2015.
 One of its very first partners?
 Molnar’s Ice Online.

 In the next few months, the team’s sole focus was to grow its merchant base.
 Being one of the first to market allowed Afterpay to sign those merchants up at a rapid pace.
 Many have said that Molnar’s persuasion and sales skills have been instrumental in growing Afterpay’s merchant pool.

 Despite its intensive growth, it was rather surprising when Afterpay announced that it would go public – which the company ultimately did in May 2016.
 The IPO valued Afterpay at $150 million while allowing it to raise another $25 million.